cfunkz/fastapi-easylimiter/README.md

   - Falls back to ASGI scope["client"] if no trusted headers exist
 - Zero Dependencies Beyond Redis Client
   - Starlette-style ASGI middleware
-- Simple Web Page for banned IPs or JSON for API clients
+- HTMLResponse for banned browser clients or JSONResponse for API clients

 ## Installation